ionut94/electionRo25/README.md

 ## Data Files

-The application expects two main data files in the `backend/data` directory:
+The application processes and visualizes data from the following files:

 1. **attendance.csv** - Contains voter attendance statistics with the following columns:
    - county: Name of the county